Riseley, Bedfordshire: Riseley in WW2

 During World War 2 Riseley was used by the USAAF as a base to store and fill bombs which were then forwarded to local American air bases.
 A large camp was set up at the top of the Carriage Drive to Melchbourne House to house the troops.
 The camp included a cinema.
 The American airmen stationed in Riseley Camp occasionally held parties for local children and there are still residents living in Riseley who can recall attending the children's parties on the camp.
 A 'Forward Filling Station' was set up in the woods at the top of the carriage drive where bombs were filled with gas.
 The last remaining containers of gas were removed in the 1970s.
 However remnants of deadly mustard agent and its breakdown products still remain in part of Coppice Wood near Riseley in an area which is currently fenced off and surrounded by warning signs about toxic chemicals.
 This mustard gas was meant to have been removed in 1988 and then again in 1998 but some of it still remains in the wood.
 Bombs were also stored on the then closed Sharnbrook Road just past the junction with the Butts.

 In October 1943 a B17 Flying Fortress aircraft returning from a bombing raid in Germany, crashed in a cottage garden at the north end of the High Street.
 The crew had bailed out before the crash as the plane had been seriously damaged by a German fighter aircraft on its return from Germany.
 During the war, a British fighter plane crashed when it ran out of fuel at the bottom end of the village.
 The crew bailed out safely and no-one was harmed in the incident.

 A dummy airfield is also located just outside the village which was used during the Second World War.

-Like most villages in the United Kingdom, Riseley is not short of local 'characters.

-One particularly famous example during World War Two was Bert Plover, the owner and resident of Eastman's Farm, just outside the main spread of the Village.

-Plover was notorious for refusing to comply with blackout regulations, claiming that the German Bombing raids were a lie perpetrated by the BBC and the government of the Day in order to benefit 'big Blackout', who presumably stood to make a fortune selling material for the manufacture of blackout blinds and curtains.

-Despite repeatedly being reported by the local ARP wardens and the consequent fines, Plover remained defiant for several years, even spending three weeks in jail in support of his beliefs.

-He is upheld by many as a citizen who dared to stand up for his rights.

-Sadly, Eastman's farm no longer exists, the site now occupied by a small nature reserve known enigmatically to locals as 'Bomb Crater Lake'.